Skip to content

 <p class="text-neutral-500 text-sm mb-3">

 A compact format for dashboards.
-Smaller industries are grouped into
+Smaller industries are grouped

 </p>